 ), an Emmy Award for the television special “An Evening with Fred Astaire” (1958), was recognized with a National Film Award in 1980, and by the Joffrey Ballet in 1986.
 When not working with Astaire, Pan was much in demand as a choreographer throughout the golden age of the Hollywood musical, most notably in Lovely to Look At (1952) and Kiss Me Kate (1953, in which Bob Fosse also choreographed and danced).
 He and Fred Astaire remained friends until Astaire’s death in 1987.
 Pan himself passed away in 1990 in California, at the age of 79.

-For over 70 years, Fred Astaire Dance Studios has been sharing the joy of dance, using the proprietary curriculum created by our co-founder himself.
-For the FADS studio location nearest you, click here and start your own dance journey today!
+Since 1947, Fred Astaire Dance Studios been sharing the joy of dance, using the proprietary curriculum created by our co-founder himself.
+Contact us today, and get started on your own dance journey!